Aymanf-sherief/inolova_coffee/readme.md

 ## Inolova task: Simple Coffe store app API
-#### Using flask to build a simple API for a Coffe app with two screens.
+#### Using flask to build a simple API for a Coffee machine vendor app with two screens.
 And mongodb Atlas cloud (free tier) to host the data

 ### Simple API reference
 ##### PATH: /api/COFFEE_MACHINES - METHOD: GET